-If you own a caftan, you already know why they're becoming popular.
+If you own a caftan, you already know why they've recently become popular.
 Actually, you've probably been wondering when everyone else was going to catch on.
 The rest of you have visions of Mrs. Roper's 1970s caftans dancing in your head and you're wondering how they could possibly be back in style.

 Widespread working from home happened.
 Women refused to wear their uncomfortable office wardrobes since they weren't leaving the house.
-(I sincerely hope that in The After Times, these same women discover comfortable, professional-looking clothes.)
+(I sincerely hope that these same women have discovered comfortable, professional-looking clothes like Vikki Vi Classics.)

-At first, everyone wore pajamas and yoga pants until the novelty wore off.
+At the beginning of the pandemic, everyone staying in wore pajamas and yoga pants until the novelty wore off.
 Women started wanting to look nice while also not wearing pants.
 Caftans have been coming back into style for a while, so they were already available in modern fabrics and prints.
 Caftans were exactly what women were looking for.